mahady-manana/betatuto-docs/HowTo/javascript/Array/10-GroupArrayOfObject.md

 ---
 tag: "howto"
-slug: "/howto/array/5-way-to-group-array"
+slug: "/howto/javascript/5-way-to-group-array"
-date: "2023-03-23"
+date: "2023-03-25"
 # updatedAt: "2023-03-09"
 title: "5 Ways To Group an Array of Objects"
-description: JavaScript is a high-level programming language that is widely used in web development, server-side programming, and other contexts.
+description: "When working with data in JavaScript, it's often necessary to group an array of objects based on certain criteria.
+This can be useful for organizing data for display purposes or for performing calculations on subsets of the data."
-category: "How To"
+category: "How-To"
 # categoryOrder: 1
 topic: Array
 language: JavaScript
-order: 0
+order: 10
-nextPath: /javascript/variables
-prevPath: /javascript
-githubPath: /javascript/GetStarted/Introduction.md
+githubPath: /javascript/Array/10-GroupArrayOfObject.md
 breadcrumb: [{ label: "JavaScript", slug: "/javascript" }]
 contributor:
   [{ name: "Mahady Manana", link: "https://twitter.com/MahadyManana" }]